chandanhpcic/docs/source/manual/how-tos/wireguard-client.rst

     ====================== ====================================================================================================
      **[Interface]**
-     **Address**            *Refers to the IP(s) specified as Allowed IPs in the Endpoint configuration on OPNsense.
+     **Address**            *Refers to the IP(s) specified as Allowed IPs in the Endpoint configuration on Reticen8.
 For example, 10.10.10.2/32*
      **PublicKey**          *Refers to the public key that (along with a private key) needs to be manually or automatically generated on the client.
-The public key must then be copied into the Endpoint configuration on OPNsense for the relevant client peer - see Step 3*
+The public key must then be copied into the Endpoint configuration on Reticen8 for the relevant client peer - see Step 3*
      **DNS**                *Refers to the DNS servers that the client should use for the tunnel - see note below*

      **[Peer]**
-     **PublicKey**          *Refers to the public key that is generated on OPNsense.
-Copy the public key from the Local configuration on OPNsense - see Step 2*
+     **PublicKey**          *Refers to the public key that is generated on Reticen8.
+Copy the public key from the Local configuration on Reticen8 - see Step 2*
-     **Endpoint**           *Refers to the public IP address or publicly resolvable domain name of your OPNsense host, and the port specified in the Local configuration on OPNsense*
+     **Endpoint**           *Refers to the public IP address or publicly resolvable domain name of your Reticen8 host, and the port specified in the Local configuration on Reticen8*
      **AllowedIPs**         *Refers to the traffic (by destination IPs/subnets) that is to be sent via the tunnel.
 For example, if all traffic on the client is to be sent through the tunnel, specify 0.0.0.0/0 (IPv4) and/or ::/0 (IPv6)*
     ====================== ====================================================================================================